simonambridge/RTFAP2/README.md

 ##Searching Data in DSE

 The above queries allow us to query on the partition key and some or all of the clustering columns in the table definition.
 To query more generically on the other columns we will use DSE Search to index and search our data.

 To do this we use the dsetool to create a Solr core based on the Transactions table.
-In a production environment we would only index the columns that we would want to query on.
+In a production environment we would only index the columns that we would want to query on (pre-requisite: run the CQL schema create script as described above to create the necessary tables).

 By default, when you automatically generate resources, existing data is not re-indexed so that you can check and customize the resources before indexing.
 To override the default and reindex existing data, use the reindex=true option: